Announce something here

 Painting alone measures approximately 15.5" X 13 1/4"

-In frame, painting measures approximately 25" X 21"
+In frame, the painting measures approximately 25" X 21"

-Painting is housed in antique American wood frame with gold painted carved wood inlay.
-There are a couple of pieces missing from the inlay, but frame is in good, stable condition.
-Painting is behind a new custom tan suede mat.
+The painting is housed in an antique American wood frame with gold-painted carved wood inlay.
+There are a couple of pieces missing from the inlay, but the frame is in good, stable condition.
+The painting is behind a new custom tan suede mat.

-Painting is in very good condition.
-There is a couple of very light water marks on the very bottom right corner.
-Signature is either very small, or difficult to locate, or read.
-Painting is therefore listed in the manner of American artist, Thomas Moran.
+The painting is in very good condition.
+There are a couple of very light water marks on the very bottom right corner.
+Attributed to American artist, Thomas Moran.

 Contact Us: